abuyukyi101198/maas-site-manager/README.md

 sudo snap install --dangerous ./maas-site-manager.snap
 ```

-After installation, the service won't be enabled automatically and need to be
+After installation, the service won't be enabled automatically and needs to be
 configured.

 The snap provides a few settings.